How To Style Faux Stems In Your Home: Making Faux Stems Look Realistic

 Whenever I am shopping for for stems, I like to avoid anything that looks too shiny or waxy.
 To me, that’s a dead giveaway that the flowers aren’t real.

 Yes, it costs more to purchase stems that are more lifelike, but they tend to last longer and are worth the investment.
+Purchasing a more expensive faux stem is still more affordable than purchasing a fresh floral arrangement every week!
+The investment of a life-like faux flower will last you years.

 If Using a Clear Jar, Clip the Bottoms of Faux Stems